Logo

 A key barrier to greater public-facing digital output in academia is the perception that the “practical” distracts or detracts from the theory.

-However, this initiative to create future Afro-Japanese encounters and exhibit them to the public in a virtual space was informed by and reinforced core theoretical learnings of our course.
+However, this initiative to create future Afro-Japanese encounters and exhibit them to the public in a virtual space was informed by and reinforced core theoretical lessons of our course.

-It helped students probe deeper into questions related to space and time that our course seeks to critically engage with: In what spaces, imaginary or real, have Afro-Japanese encounters taken place?
+It helped students probe more deeply into questions related to space and time that our course seeks to critically engage with: in what spaces, imaginary or real, have Afro-Japanese encounters taken place?
 Is it possible to imagine futures without a past?

 I hope projects like these will support the promotion of digital scholarship for public engagement from its minor status as an “add-on” to a valuable tool that can be creatively leveraged to enhance learning and achieve major goals within higher education.

-Warren Stanislaus is an associate lecturer at Rikkyo University (Global Liberal Arts Programme) and a PhD candidate in modern Japanese history at the University of Oxford.
+Warren Stanislaus is an associate lecturer in the Global Liberal Arts programme at Rikkyo University and a PhD candidate in modern Japanese history at the University of Oxford.

 Find out more about the work of Warren Stanislaus.